rtCamp/docs.rtcamp.com/rtmedia/developers/add-rtmedia-updates-to-activity-show-dropdown.md

----
-title: Adding rtMedia updates to activity show dropdown
+## Adding rtMedia updates to activity show dropdown
----

 If you want to add rtMedia updates in activity's `show` dropdown, use the following piece of code in your function.php file: